 All biostatistics applicants are required to have strong written and oral communication skills.

 All applicants must be competent in at least one computer programming language.
-They also must have mathematical sciences training in methods and techniques of single variable and multivariable differential and integral calculus, and in linear algebra.
+They must also have mathematical sciences training in methods and techniques of single variable and multivariable differential and integral calculus, and linear algebra.
 Previous coursework or experience in statistical methods or data analysis is preferred.

 Applicants must meet the admission requirements of the Graduate College; see the Manual of Rules and Regulations on the Graduate College website.